Kelach/International-Space-Station-API/README.md

 - **via Git Clone**:
     - This method is also helpful if you'd like to modify the source code, but without using Docker to run the application.
 However, system differences between my computer and yours may prevent this application from running as intended on your local computer.

-**NOTE**: You'll need a reliable network connection to proceed with any of the three installation methods!
+**NOTE**: You'll need a reliable network connection and Python3 installed to proceed with any of the three installation methods! (see this application was built using Python 3.8).

-You can now run this application using Docker!
-To do so, make sure you have the latest version of Docker install on your Laptop/PC.

 ## Install/Run via the Docker Hub
 First, ensure you have Docker installed on your local machine.
 To run the app you will need to follow these steps: